Student Organization/Club Conduct Procedures

 4. Noise

 1. Violation of municipal noise ordinances.
+E.g. San Francisco County or other city jurisdiction.

 2. Violation of municipal unruly gathering ordinances.